 The Albany Bulb is one of those places that is both awesome and weird at the same time.
 It reminds me of a place like Glass Beach, where the way that humans have messed with nature has actually created a pretty unique spot.
 Albany Bulb is a tiny peninsula on the San Francisco Bay in the city of Albany that was a construction dumping ground throughout the 1900s.
 Because of that, the place has concrete and rebar all over it that local artists have transformed into both fun sculptures and just graffiti-laden decay.
 I liked exploring it though, as you never knew what you would find around each corner.
 Here is all the info so you can check it out yourself.

 - Dog-friendly, but lots of things you wouldn’t want them to step on

 - Location: 1 Buchanan St, Albany, CA 94706

-Heading North on Highway 580 you will get off on Buchanan St. After a half mile, there is a small parking lot at the end.
-Do note that it can fill up during the weekends.
+Heading north on Highway 580, you will get off on Buchanan St. After a half mile there is a small parking lot at the end.
+Do note that it can fill up early during the weekends.

 The Albany Bulb